dannykadoshi/FemmeFlow-Tracker/README.md

 ### AUTOMATED EMAIL NOTIFICATIONS

-- A dedicated email address has been established exclusively for use with the application, ensuring an enhanced and more gratifying user experience when receiving correspondence from our platform.
+- **Dedicated email address:** A dedicated email address has been established exclusively for use with the application, ensuring an enhanced and more gratifying user experience when receiving correspondence from our platform.

-- FemmeFlow Tracker introduces an exceptional and user-friendly aspect that elevates user satisfaction: the implementation of automated email notifications.
-- Following the submission of menstrual cycle information via the form, the application rapidly generates a tailored email employing the Apps Script functionality.
+- **Tailored Email:** Following the submission of menstrual cycle information via the form, the application rapidly generates a tailored email employing the Apps Script functionality.

-- This email serves as a conduit of crucial insights regarding the upcoming menstrual cycle, encompassing essential details such as the projected next period date and the window of fertility.
+- **Insightfull data:** This email serves as a conduit of crucial insights regarding the upcoming menstrual cycle, encompassing essential details such as the projected next period date and the window of fertility.

 ![Email after form submission](readme-files/email-new-form-submission.png)

 ### EMAIL COLECTION AND VALIDATION